BlueBird67/BlackScreens/README.md

-<p align="center">Windows 10 BlackScreens tool</p>
+<p align="center">Windows BlackScreens Application</p>
 <br/>

-BlackScreens is a Windows App that let you darken any of your current screen with simple keyboard shortcut switch : Alt+1 to Alt+6
+BlackScreens is a Windows 10 Application that let you darken any of your current screen with simple keyboard shortcut switch: Alt+1 to Alt+6

 It work by showing, for each screen, an App Window on top of all others (system), with selected opacity (1% to 100%).
 It is currently not possible to click on screens that have opacity set.